metzgr/eoc/_pages/about.md

 <p>Evaluation.gov is the home for Federal program evaluation and the Evaluation Officer Council.
 Evaluation.gov brings together the plans and activities that drive evaluation efforts across the Federal Government.</p>
         <p>On this site you can:</p>
         <ul>
-            <li>The Evaluation Officer Council and their activities;</li>
+            <li>Learn about the Evaluation Officer Council and their activities;</li>
             <li>Find official guidance on Evidence Act implementation and Federal evaluation;</li>
-            <li>Agency plans for building evidence (Learning Agendas) and conducting evaluations (Annual Evaluation Plans), as well as agency assessments of their capacity to generate needed evidence for policymaking, and the policies that govern evaluation activities; and</li>
+            <li>Access agency plans for building evidence (Learning Agendas) and conducting evaluations (Annual Evaluation Plans), as well as agency assessments of their capacity to generate needed evidence for policymaking, and the policies that govern evaluation activities; and</li>
             <li>Resources to support and improve evaluation and its use, including leading examples of how Federal evaluation is helping to answer priority questions about mission and operational effectiveness.</li>
         </ul>
 <h2>About the OMB Evidence Team</h2>